 Travel is an essential source of inspiration - it has become an action that is comparative to a ritual, which fuels the work.
 Driven by a curiosity - an intrigue - an exploration of the unknown and yet a familiar action that is repeated - similar in essence to that of a pilgrimage.
-"The pilgrim abandons his customary way of life in order to strengthen his own identity, to become less dependent on
+"The pilgrim abandons his customary way of life in order to strengthen his own identity, to become less dependent on his environment"

 Angela Vetesse - on Hamish Fulton Walking Artist.
 Many of the ancient temples and sites researched and experienced remain important pilgrimage sites today.
 There is no attempt to recreate a pilgrimage but an association to the action - to the ritual - my ritual of travel.
 The Hoysala temples in southern India and Angkor Wat, Cambodia, have been the most recent areas of focus.

 Although I am using specific symbols (recognisable imagery) I am not in pursuit of a single idea.
 The work tends to be a reflection of our contemporary free for all, borrowing from a number of cultural sources.